agileapps-dev-com/ace-lib-theme/README.md

 # ace-lib-theme
-ace-lib-theme is a Sass-powered style sheet theme builder utility for ace-lib components.
-It is used to create custom css themes for ace-lib components library.
+ace-lib-theme is a Sass-powered stylesheet theme builder utility for ace-lib components.
+Use this to create custom css themes for ace-lib components library.

 ## Install
-Use the below npm command to install
+Use the following npm command to install:

 ```shell
 npm i ace-lib-theme